brmson/dataset-sts/tools/README.md

 KeraSTS Training and Evaluation Tools
 =====================================

-Along with the datasets, we ship a variety of models that implement the *f_b* text similarity functions.
+Along with the datasets, we ship a variety of models that implement the *f_2* text similarity functions.
 These models should be task-independent, and they can be run and applied on a specific task (family of datasets) using the tools below.